Special Educational Needs Policy

 The Code recognises two broad levels of provision within the continuum: SEN support and Statement/Education, Health and Care Plan.

 A register/Provision Map is kept of pupils with SEN. Where concern is expressed that a pupil may have SEN, the class teacher and support staff take early action to assess and address the difficulties.
-The Oxfordshire Moderation Handbook 2014 descriptors are used to decide whether additional provision should be made.
+The LEA’s SEN Support in Oxfordshire Schools and Settings guidance is used to decide whether additional provision should be made.

 Categories of Special Educational Need